 If you don’t have this multi cooker kitchen appliance it is genius I tell you and I use it every night.
 Seriously the easiest Instant Pot pasta recipe you will ever make.

-Instant Pot Chili Mac Frozen Ground Beef
+Instant Pot Chili Mac with Frozen Ground Beef

 Ok so let’s talk about what you need to get out.
 I do suggest that your meat is thawed, but if not this is how to defrost Instant Pot frozen ground beef first, then proceeding too.
 A seasoning packet just makes everything easier.
 If you don’t have that you can add Lawry’s, dehydrated onions and a bit of chili powder.